Heather Nova: Career

-After graduating from RISD, Nova moved to London, a place she called home for twelve years (she already had British citizenship due to her Bermudian origins).
-In 1990, she released her first recording, Heather Frith, an EP; she had not yet changed her name.
+After graduating from RISD, Nova relocated to New York City to pursue a music career.
+She recorded several demos which she sent to Columbia Records.
+In retrospect, she commented: "I had no idea how the music industry worked at all."
+She subsequently moved to London, where she already held British citizenship due to her Bermudian origins.
+In London, she worked in a Bermuda tourism office and began performing in local pubs in the evenings.

+In 1990, she released her first recording, These Walls, an EP, as Heather Frith.
 The new name debuted in 1993 with her second EP titled Spirit in You and her first full album, the critically acclaimed Glow Stars, produced by Felix Tod, after being discovered by Big Cat label manager Steven Abbott.
 The success of the album led her to record and release her first live album Blow the same year.

 In 1994, she released Oyster, her breakout album that was produced by Youth and Felix Tod and began almost two years of touring.
 Another live album, Live from the Milky Way, was released in 1995.
 Siren, the follow-up to Oyster because of the single "London Rain", was released in 1998, after which she joined Sarah McLachlan and others on the North American Lilith Fair, a music festival with only female performers.
 After the release of Siren and a world tour to promote the record, Nova took a break while various television show and film soundtracks licensed some of her songs and her record company (Sony Records/The WORK Group) released various singles from the album, which received only moderate play on America's MTV2, Europe's MTV and Canada's MuchMusic and on mainstream radio, although she was popular on college radio.
 Also during this time, she recorded a version of the often covered traditional song "Gloomy Sunday", for the German WWII feature film drama Ein Lied von Liebe und Tod (released under the international title, Gloomy Sunday).
 In 2000, Nova released yet another live album titled Wonderlust.